riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 Arguments passed by reference may be modified by the callee.

-If an aggregate no larger than 2✕XLEN bits has 2✕XLEN-bit alignment, it is passed in an aligned pair of argument registers, or on the stack by value if none is available.

 Floating-point reals are passed the same way as integers of the same size, and complex floating-point numbers are passed the same way as a struct containing two floating-point reals.

-In the base integer calling convention, variadic arguments are passed in the same manner as named arguments.
+In the base integer calling convention, variadic arguments are passed in the same manner as named arguments, with one exception.
+Variadic arguments with 2✕XLEN-bit alignment and size at most 2✕XLEN bits are passed in an *aligned* register pair (i.e., the first register in the pair is even-numbered), or on the stack by value if none is available.

 Values are returned in the same manner as a first named argument of the same type would be passed.
 If such an argument would have been passed by